Juniper/healthbot-rules/juniper_official/Interfaces/README.md

 		> Supported product:QFX, Platforms:QFX5120-48Y, Junos:18.3R1

 		> Other vendor product support: cisco-IOS-XR
+		> Helper files: queue-red-drop-total.yml;
 		> More details:
+		 Monitors the interface queue drop for RED packets and notifies when anomalies are found.The rule considers the increase in total dropped packets for RED drop.
+		 Three input control detection
+		 1) interface-name, is a regular expression that matches the interfaces that you would like to monitor.
+By default it '.*', which matches all interfaces.
+Use something like 'ge.*' to match only gigabit ethernet interfaces.
+		 2) threshold, is the threshold that causes the rule to report an anomaly.
+By default it is 1.
+This rule will set a dashboard color to red when RED drop packets increase by min value of 1 in 2mins interval .
+Otherwise it is set to green.
+		 3) queue, is the queue number of the interface that is being monitored.
 ### Rule name: check-interface-health
 		> Description: "Using this rule any one of the interface statistics counter (in and out errors, packets, octets, flaps) will be monitored"
 		> Synopsis: "Interface KPI monitor based on description"